|A wooden door.|

 Note that random teleports and escape hatches from adjacent floors may still place you inside areas that are closed off by runed doors.
 In such a situation, you may wish to immediately teleport again.

 Several vaults, such as Crazy Yiuf's hut, the entrance to the Hall of Blades, or many of the player ghost vaults are guaranteed to have runed doors.
 Many of these runed doors will be transparent, allowing you to judge whether the treasure inside is worth fighting for, but also allowing whatever's inside to wake up and notice you.

 |A door sealed tightly by arcane runes.
 It refuses to open for any creature not recognised by its magic.|

 Sealed doors have been shut and locked by a vault warden's Seal Doors spell; this will also push all items, creatures, and players out of the doorway in the process.
 In order to open the door, you will need to break the seal by waiting for the spell to end, killing the vault warden who cast it, destroying the door outright, or having another monster open it (which is unlikely).

 Tips & Tricks

-- Before 0.21, any Item, big or small, in a doorway would prevent the door from being closed.
+- Before 0.21, any item in a doorway, big or small, would prevent the door from being closed.